POST /api/v1/gdpr/erasure

 500 | Erasure transaction failed (no data was deleted — the transaction rolls back entirely) |

-If the customer has no data in any of the five tables, the endpoint still returns success: true with all counts at 0.
+If the customer has no data in any of the tables, the endpoint still returns success: true with all counts at 0 and an empty warnings array.
 This is expected behavior — the erasure request is idempotent.

 See also: Change History | Interaction History | Decision Traces